. android as a subtopic of addx

 by using the Android Native Development Kit (NDK) .

-The NDK converts c to bytecode not the cpu's native code
+The NDK converts c to bytecode not the cpu's native code--[. if c is not your favorite lang,

 Simply re-coding a method to run in C